joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

       # => {:medium=>2000, :hard=>3000, :super_hard=>9001, :easy=>1000}
     end

 This obviously goes against the immutability behavior that constants have.
-Fortunately Ruby gives a an easy way to work around this issue, the `freeze` method.
+Fortunately Ruby gives us an easy way to solve this issue, the `freeze` method.

     class CPUOpponent
       def self.base_points